lukemunsch/anime-character-base/README.md

 One thing that I looked into was the Rating system and implementing a way for users to vote for their favorite characters.
 I came across many different issues that prevented me from making it work and with the limited time, I decided to remove my attempt and leave it out of my final deployment.

+There is also the option to add flitering and searching from the main page that would help people find the charcters they want.
+Currently, the characters are displayed alphabetically by series, then alphabetically by character, but filtering, or including a list of available Characters/series would allow people faster methods of searching then interaction.

 ## Testing

 ### Lighthouse Reports